 I have an innate desire to compete, to innovate and to travel, but also to laugh with others.
 I would probably achieve all of these things as a “lady of leisure” but I’m just not that sort of person.
 I love seeing the development of other people; when someone joins the team and blossoms into their full potential it is so much more rewarding.
 I now have investments in some truly remarkable companies that are innovating and pushing the envelope in design and creativity.
 It’s exciting to be a part of that and I can’t imagine not being involved to the point where these companies have structure, process and a strategy that gives them stability and a sustained future.

 With Activbod and Scentered I believe we have brought amazing products to market that truly will improve lives either through better exercise recovery (Activbod) or taking a moment of time out of a hectic life (Scentered).
-Gate-8 luggage and Kitbrix bags are uniquely innovative products that are constantly evolving to bring the best possible time saving, and organisational experience to the consumer and dryrobe is an outstandingly versatile product which I love.
+Gate-8 luggage are uniquely innovative products that are constantly evolving to bring the best possible time saving, and organisational experience to the consumer and dryrobe is an outstandingly versatile product which I love.
 All these products are related to the importance of wellbeing; enabling individuals in the enjoyment of the outdoors at a time when digital growth can create stress and anxiety, even sleepless nights.
 These days we do not work hard enough to teach the importance of balance, and the time required to look after our own most important physical engines.

 I cannot imagine being a back-seat, silent partner in any of these ventures; I love being involved in every part of the business from product design to sales meetings to recruitment.
 It is of course easier for me as despite some considerable investment we wouldn’t lose the house if one of these businesses were to fail.
 I am acutely aware that each of these companies is incredibly important to its founder, and something they have really put blood, sweat and tears into.